 As part of its presidency of the UN Climate Conference (COP26), the UK launched a “Nature Campaign” to tackle climate change and biodiversity loss.
 Nature based solutions (NbS) can make land use more sustainable and slow climate change – but only if they work locally.
-An opinion piece by Dr. Gerrit Hansen, program director in the field of climate change at the Robert Bosch Stiftung.
+An opinion piece by Dr. Gerrit Hansen, former program director in the field of climate change at the Robert Bosch Stiftung.

 The COP26 in Glasgow is placing a heavy emphasis on looking after and planting trees – they are an equal part of the priorities “coal, cars, cash and trees” touted by UK Prime Minister Boris Johnson a few weeks ago.
 He is pushing for world leaders to pledge an end to deforestation by 2030 – and for big producers and consumers of commodities like soya or palm oil to end land clearances.
 But he should be aware that there has been no lack of international initiatives to protect or restore ecosystems – and that they can easily fail.

 The New York Declaration on Forests has not delivered, while the Great Green Wall and the African Forest Landscape Restoration Initiative (AFR100) are over-pledged but under-implemented.
 NbS have led to conflict with communities over land and some countries to think planting trees absolves them from decarbonizing their economies.
 But as our climate goals require the availability of natural carbon sinks, it’s lucky there are NbS that look after human rights and local livelihoods – and build resilience, store carbon, protect biodiversity.